-The way we treat each other, and our work environment affects the way we do our jobs.
-All of us want and deserve a workplace where we are respected and appreciated.
+The way we treat each other affects the way we do our jobs.
+All of us desire and deserve a workplace of dignity and respect.
 Therefore, we must contribute to the creation and maintenance of a culture of respect and inclusion.

-Communicating openly, sharing ideas, voicing concerns, and reporting problems contributes to that culture.
-While we often think of supervisors and managers as the people responsible for establishing those qualities in the workplace, its every one of us who is responsibility for fostering a workplace that supports our values and our culture.
+Communicating openly, sharing ideas, voicing concerns, and reporting problems contributes to our culture of respect and inclusion.
+While we often think of supervisors and managers as those responsible for upholding these in the workplace, every one of us is responsible for fostering a workplace that supports our values and culture.